ldopchev/1uphealth/README.txt

 Get Patient Url will retrieve the patient $everything url
 $Everything will fetch the data and display.

-Note, I did not have time to add the pageination.
+Pagination is added to the bottom of the page.